-This class will explain proven tactics and strategies used in structural firefighting the class will provide fire fighters who are currently or previously receives Fire Fighter I with a more detailed explanation of the methods used to effectively operate at both routine and complex incidents.
+This class explains proven tactics and strategies used in structural firefighting the class provides fire fighters who are currently or previously receives Fire Fighter I with a more detailed explanation of the methods used to effectively operate at both routine and complex incidents.
+Course offered fall and spring semesters.